+

 The international trademark registration system is called the Madrid system or Madrid Protocol.
 It is administered by the World Intellectual Property Organization (WIPO) located in Geneva, Switzerland.

-The Madrid system allows you to have a trademark protected in several countries by filing an application directly with your own member country and the U.S. is a member.
-The international mark registered with the U.S. is equivalent to an application or a registration of the same mark in countries you designate.
-The trademark office of the designated country must allow the protection of the mark.
+The Madrid system allows you to have a trademark protected in several countries by filing an application directly with your own member country.
+The international trademark registration is equivalent to an application or a registration of the same mark in countries you designate.
+The trademark office of the designated countries must allow the protection of the mark.

 The Madrid system also simplifies management of your trademark or service mark, since changes or renewals of the registration can be recorded directly, without making those changes in each country of registration.
 You can also designate registrations in additional countries through the Madrid process.